Nyholm/next-faker/README.md

 ### Implementing an extension

-A empty marker interface is provided:
+An empty marker interface is provided:

 ```php
 <?php